tomtruitt/docs.erisindustries.com/tutorials/advanced/chain-deploying.md

 # Introduction

 In general what is going to happen here is that we are going to establish what we at Eris call a "peer sergeant major" node who is responsible for being the easy connection point for any nodes which need to connect into the system.
-While we understand that decentralized purists will not like the single point of failure, at this point it is the most viable way to orchestrate a blockchain network.

 In addition to the one "peer sergeant major" we will also deploy six "peer sergeants" who will be cloud based validator nodes.